Sequoiadendron giganteum: Ecology

 Giant sequoias are in many ways adapted to forest fires.
 Their bark is unusually fire resistant, and their cones will normally open immediately after a fire.
 Giant sequoias are a pioneer species, and are having difficulty reproducing in their original habitat (and very rarely reproduce in cultivation) due to the seeds only being able to grow successfully in full sun and in mineral-rich soils, free from competing vegetation.
 Although the seeds can germinate in moist needle humus in the spring, these seedlings will die as the duff dries in the summer.
 They therefore require periodic wildfire to clear competing vegetation and soil humus before successful regeneration can occur.
 Without fire, shade-loving species will crowd out young sequoia seedlings, and sequoia seeds will not germinate.
-When fully grown, these trees typically require large amounts of water and are therefore often concentrated near streams.
+These trees require large amounts of water and are often concentrated near streams.
+Their growth is dependent on soil moisture.
 Squirrels, chipmunks, finches and sparrows consume the freshly sprouted seedlings, preventing their growth.

 Fires also bring hot air high into the canopy via convection, which in turn dries and opens the cones.
 The subsequent release of large quantities of seeds coincides with the optimal postfire seedbed conditions.
 Loose ground ash may also act as a cover to protect the fallen seeds from ultraviolet radiation damage.
 Due to fire suppression efforts and livestock grazing during the early and mid-20th century, low-intensity fires no longer occurred naturally in many groves, and still do not occur in some groves today.
 The suppression of fires leads to ground fuel build-up and the dense growth of fire-sensitive white fir, which increases the risk of more intense fires that can use the firs as ladders to threaten mature giant sequoia crowns.
 Natural fires may also be important in keeping carpenter ants in check.